Goncalo287/PSR_AR_Paint/README.md

 The tools used for this effect are the ones that were made for the past classes (python, opencv, etc).

-We developed two separate scripts, one called color_segmenter.py, where we can choose the color range of the colored object to be tracked and the other called ar_paint.py that allows the user to drwan on the image.
+We developed two separate scripts, one called color_segmenter.py, where we can choose the color range of the colored object to be tracked and the other called ar_paint.py that allows the user to drawn on the image.

 ## Features